rotki/docs/usage-guides/data-management/address-book.md

 You can manage the address book in `Manage Address Book` menu in the sidebar.

 rotki provides an address book for blockchains.
 This replaces addresses with names provided by the user across the application.
-You can click on `Save this name for all chains` to use the name for the provided address on all chains where that address appears.
+To reuse one name for an address on every chain where it appears, pick `All Supported Chains` in the entry's blockchain selector instead of a single chain.
 The address book is split into two different kinds:

 1. **Global Address Book**: It replaces addresses with the names provided across the entire application irrespective of the user logged in.
 2. **Private Address Book**: It replaces addresses with the names provided for the user currently logged in.
 It takes precedence over names found in the global address book.

 ![Adding entry to EVM address book](/images/usage-guides/data-management/address-book/add_evm.webp)

+Once an entry exists, the name stands in for that address everywhere the address would otherwise be printed.
+Here a history event names one side of the transfer and leaves the other as raw hex, because only the first has an address book entry:

 ![Displaying behaviour of an EVM address book](/images/usage-guides/data-management/address-book/display_evm_behaviour.webp)